 You should restart your laptop on exam day, particularly if you have not restarted or powered it off in several days.
 Like most programs, EBB can run sluggishly if your computer has been on for a long period of time without a restart.

 Although it is not likely that leaving other applications open while working in BLOCKED EBB will cause problems, we recommend that students close other applications before working in BLOCKED EBB, just to be safe.

 Memory Overload Performance Issues

-Some students have experienced memory overload performance issues while using the UNBLOCKED version of EBB with several other documents open simultaneously.
+- Some students have experienced memory overload performance issues while using the UNBLOCKED version of EBB when several other documents are open simultaneously.
 If you notice any difference in EBB's performance while using the UNBLOCKED version of EBB, we suggest you start closing some of the other documents you have opened.
-This should free up memory and allow you to continue using your laptop to finish your test.
+This should free up memory and allow you to continue using your laptop to finish your exam.

-Have your notes and outlines available in printed format and/or on CD in case of memory overload or other computer problems during the exam.
+Have your notes and outlines available in printed format and/or on a flash drive in case of memory overload or other computer problems during the exam.

-Copy and Paste into or out of EBB Prohibited
+Copying and Pasting into or FROM EBB is Prohibited

-There is no copy feature in EBB and you cannot copy text into or out of EBB.
+There is no copy feature in EBB, and you cannot copy text into or from EBB.
 If you type your exam in MS Word and try to copy the text into EBB, you will be prevented from doing so.
-In fact, you could end up deleting your entire exam if you try to copy into, or out of, EBB.
-You must type your entire exam directly into EBB and use the formatting features provided in that software program.
+In fact, you could end up deleting your entire exam if you try to copy into or from EBB.
+You must type your entire exam directly in EBB and use the formatting features provided in that software program.

 NOTIFICATIONS - MAC